HumanSignal/label-studio-ml-backend/label_studio_ml/examples/rag_quickstart/README.md

 # RAG Quickstart Labeling

 This example server connects Label Studio to [OpenAI](https://platform.openai.com/), to interact with chat and embedding models.
-It supports question answering and evaluation using RAG, given a list of questions as tasks, and a folder containing documentation (eg, a /docs path within a Github repository.)
+It supports question answering and evaluation using RAG, given a list of questions as tasks, and a folder containing documentation (eg, a `/docs` path within a Github repository that has been cloned on your computer.)

 ## Starting the ML Backend

 1. Make your reference documentation available to the backend

 Create a `docker-compose.override.yml` file alongside `docker-compose.yml`, and use it to mount a folder containing your documentation into the filesystem of the ML Backend's image.
-This example will mount the folder at /host/path/to/your/documentation on your computer, to the path /data/documentation inside the ML Backend docker image.
-The DOCUMENTATION_PATH and DOCUMENTATION_GLOB settings given below will match all `.md` files within /data/documentation (or its subfolders).
+This example will mount the folder at `/host/path/to/your/documentation` on your computer, to the path /data/documentation inside the ML Backend docker image.
+The `DOCUMENTATION_PATH` and `DOCUMENTATION_GLOB` settings given below will match all `.md` files within `/data/documentation` (or its subfolders).

 ```
   rag_quickstart: